szstonelee/redisoo/README.md

 ## NO SQL anymore

-This time, Redisoo can save the code because every application only needs deal with the basic opertions,
+This time, Redisoo can simplify the code because all applications only need deal with the basic operations,

 **GET/SET/DEL** to Redis,

-No SELECT/UPDATE/INSERT/DELETE SQL statement for any database.
+No SELECT/UPDATE/INSERT/DELETE SQL statements for any database.

 No JDBC, No Python Database module, No C/C++ database library.

-Applications only need to use Redis client module, and do 'GET/SET/DEL' of Redis commands.
+Applications only need to use Redis client module, and do simple 'GET/SET/DEL' commands of Redis.

-The applications only see Redis and only code for Redis, no need to code for database.
+The applications only see Redis and only interact with Redis.

-Redisoo deals with database for you.
+Redisoo deals with database for applications.

 # How build and how use